 For one thing, Florida insurance carriers rely heavily on Demotech, a ratings agency, to provide judgments about solvency for the carriers in the state.
 In July, Demotech’s plans to downgrade the ratings of 17 P&C carriers brought swift furor from the Florida Association of Insurance Agents (FAIA) and state regulators.
 By downgrading these carriers, Demotech would be signaling to consumers that these carriers aren’t adequately pricing and underwriting their contracts, and warns of placing contracts with them.

 A downgrade could also have secondary repercussions, as many mortgage backers require homeowners to hold insurance policies with companies that meet certain solvency standards.

 The FAIA and state regulators didn’t name which carriers Demotech planned to downgrade, but seven were made public in the beginning of August.

 With the number of active P&C carriers willing to provide new homeowner policies in the state hovering under 50, at this point, having 17 downgraded could be devastating to the overall sustainability of the market.

 In an effort to keep the market afloat, the Florida Office of Insurance Regulation (OIR) took a truly unprecedented step, offering temporary reinsurance contracts with the full backing of the state’s insurance company, Citizens Property Insurance, and, further, the state’s guaranty association.
 A news release from Commissioner David Altmaier’s office said the arrangement should satisfy requirements for mortgages backed by Fannie Mae and Freddie Mac.

-At AgentSync, there’s little we can do to directly affect P&C claims and Florida market conditions.
-However, for carriers, MGAs, and agencies, we can help streamline producer and adjuster licensing, verification, and appointments.
-For more on how, check out our solutions.
+At AgentSync, there’s nothing we can do to directly affect P&C claims and Florida market conditions.
+However, for carriers, MGAs, and agencies looking for ways to reduce cost and risk within their businesses, we can help streamline producer and adjuster licensing, verification, and appointments.
+For more on how, check out our demos.